-Criminal driving encompasses multiple motor vehicle offences in the Criminal Code, and is different from charges under the Traffic Safety Act of Saskatchewan (e.g. impaired driving vs careless driving).
-With a criminal charge, the RCMP or the Saskatoon or Regina Police Service will take your photograph and fingerprints and you will have a police file.
+Criminal driving encompasses multiple motor vehicle offences in the Criminal Code, and is different from charges under the Traffic Safety Act of Alberta (e.g. impaired driving vs careless driving).
+With a criminal charge, the Edmonton Police Service will take your photograph and fingerprints and you will have a police file.
 A conviction for criminal driving charges may result in a criminal record, whereas convictions under the Traffic Safety Act will only appear on your Driver’s Abstract.

 Criminal driving offences can be found under Section 320 of the Criminal Code.